This term

 Communication and Language

-The children will be given more opportunities to use ‘talk partners’ to share ideas and discuss these in front of a larger group.
-We will also encourage the children to extend their vocabulary by learning new and exciting words to describe animals and places.
-In addition to this, we will be asking lots of ‘how’ and ‘why’ questions to prompt the children to talk in full sentences and link their ideas together.
-We will continue to encourage good listening including turn taking in conversation and responding appropriately.
+The children will continue to use ‘talk partners’ to share ideas and discuss these in front of a larger group.
+We will also encourage the children to extend their vocabulary by answering ‘how’ and ‘why’ questions to prompt the children to talk in full sentences and link their ideas together.
+The children will be encouraged to ask relevant questions in class discussions to clarify their understanding and use new vocabulary.

 Physical Development